/terms/answer-block · 4 min read · intermediate

 How it relates to other concepts

-- Direct targeting unit for both AEO and Google featured-snippet optimization.
+- Direct targeting unit for both AEO and Google featured-snippet optimization1.

 Related terms